onzfonz/comp227/src/content/1/en/part1d.md

 }
 ```

-Every click is stored in a separate piece of state called *allClicks* that is initialized as an empty array:
+Every click is stored in a separate piece of state called `allClicks` that is initialized as an empty array:

 ```js
 const [allClicks, setAll] = useState([])
 ```

-When the <i>left</i> button is clicked, we add the letter <i>L</i> to the *allClicks* array:
+When the `left` button is clicked, we add the letter `L` to the `allClicks` array:

 ```js
 const handleLeftClick = () => {